Home > American Destinations > Argentina > Christmas in Buenos Aires: What’s Open & How to Get Around

 Tourist Sights in Buenos Aires on Christmas Day

-In planning to visit Buenos Aires on Christmas Day, I assumed that most tourist sights would be closed on Christmas Day.
+In planning to visit Buenos Aires on Christmas Day, I assumed that most tourist sights would be closed.
 As a result, I planned to visit places that I wanted to see from the outside.
-These places included Plaza de Mayo, Plaza de la Republica, and Puerto Maderno.
-I had a few worries about visiting Buenos Aires on Christmas Day.
-The main sights of these places could all be seen without going inside.
+These places included Plaza de Mayo, Plaza de la Republica, and Puerto Madero.
+I had a few worries about visiting Buenos Aires at Christmas, but the main sights of the above-mentioned places could all be seen without going inside.
 I spent the morning enjoying looking at the Casa Rosada, Obelisco, and Puente de la Mujer (woman’s bridge) without any crowds.
 It was great for sightseeing as no one got in the way during my pictures.

 The Obelisco in the Plaza de la Republica on Christmas Day